antofic/GraphCodable/Docs/UserGuide.md

 - The need to use ``deferDecode(...)`` for weak variables used to break ARC strong memory cycles is not a big problem, in my opinion, because you know exactly what and where they are.
 Just stick to the [rules](/Docs/CodingRules.md).
 If anything, the limitation is that these variables must necessarily be owned by a reference type because ``deferDecode(...)`` cannot be called in the ``init(from: ...)`` method of a value type.
 The ``WeakBox<T>`` used in ``testDGC()`` (see [DirectedCyclicGraphTests](/Tests/GraphCodableTests/5-DirectedCyclicGraphTests.swift)) must be a class.
 - The main difficulty, in my opinion, is that you have to keep the types repository updated during the development of an application.
 The absence of a single 'GCodable' reference type from the types repository makes it impossible to decode a data file containing it.

-  Ideally, Swift should make two functions available for transforming types into some form of archivable data and vice versa.
+  Ideally, Swift should make two functions available for transforming types (reference types, at least) into some form of archivable data and vice versa.
   For example, like these:

   ``func serializeType( type:Any.Type ) -> [UInt8]``